Biography & Experience

 Interests

-climate-resilient landscapes
+climate-resilient urban and working landscapes

 Professional Experience